India: Matri Bhumi

-Summary
+Plot

 In its opening titles, the film declares that its actors are all non-professional performers cast from the locations being depicted.
 Over scenes of modern Bombay, voice-over narration remarks on the thousands of bustling people and praises the Indian people for their racial and religious tolerance before moving into more rural parts of the country, which it calls the real India.

-Here, the film praises Indian's connection with nature over scenes of men using elephants to clear sections of forest.
+In the first section, the film praises Indian's connection with nature over scenes of men using elephants to clear sections of forest.
 The elephants are bathed and fed, while the human workers are entertained by a traditional puppet show.

-We are introduced to young workman Devi, a Hindu refugee from East Bengal, who becomes the film's narrator.
-He courts a local woman and is wed to her in a traditional ceremony.
+We are introduced to a young elephant driver, Devi, a Hindu refugee from East Bengal, who becomes the film's narrator.
+His elephant mates and he, in turn, courts a local woman and is wed to her in a traditional ceremony.
 When Devi's wife becomes pregnant, he sends her to live with her mother as Devi doesn't have time to tend to her and also work.

-The film switches to the foothills of the Himalayas and follows several rivers downstream, referring to both the rivers' source of life-giving water and their spiritual connection with the people.
-India's history is shown in ancient temples that are slowly eroding into he rivers' waters.
+In the second part, the film switches to the foothills of the Himalayas and follows several rivers downstream, referring to both the rivers' source of life-giving water and their spiritual connection with the people.
+India's history is shown in ancient temples that are slowly eroding into the rivers' waters.
 The narration references ancient Indian holy books as the film shows the construction of the giant Hirakud Dam, which creates a huge artificial lake.
 Devi has taken a job as a dam builder, and his wife has given birth.
 Devi's narration expressed the pride he has for being part of the dam's construction, lamenting the 175 deaths amongst the workers to save the lives of untold people who would've been lost to flooding.
 Finding a tree stump that will soon be swallowed by the forming lake, Devi writes on it about his journey and feelings.
-Devi and his wife quarrel, and they leave their home beside the dam, traveling west through rice farms, ancient Muslim forts, and jungles.
+Devi and his wife quarrel over his need to travel for work, lreaving her rootless, and they leave their home beside the dam, traveling west through rice farms, ancient Muslim forts, and jungles.